 Peseiro and Mourinho were classmates in the training school, but will Mourinho recommend him to coach Portugal?

-If Pinnick had grown Nigeria league in the last 7 years that he has been NFF President, won’t we have world-class Nigerian coaches or foreign coaches in our league who we can assess based on their performances in the league every day?
+If Pinnick had grown the Nigeria league in the last 7 years that he has been NFF President, wouldn’t we have world-class Nigerian coaches or foreign coaches in our league who we can assess based on their performances in the league every day?

-Pinnick, like NFF presidents before him, prefer mediocre coaches like Peseiro who don’t have choice or opportunities elsewhere.
-This class of coaches will work under less ideal conditions like late payment of salaries, no provision of basic facilities and equipment, imposition of players and assistants on them, and travelling under less than ideal conditions.
+Pinnick, like NFF presidents before him, prefers mediocre coaches like Peseiro who don’t have choices or opportunities elsewhere.
+This class of coaches will work under less ideal conditions like late payment of salaries, no provision of basic facilities and equipment, imposition of players and assistants on them, and traveling under less than ideal conditions.